nesi/hpc_training/_lessons/kupe/002C_cylc.md

 hosts = cylc01, cylc02, cylc03
 ```

+Note that it may be necessary to log on to the Cylc hosts (cylc01, cylc02, ...) once to add these host names and public key fingerprints to the "known_hosts" list in your ssh configuration.

 ## Configuring Suite Run Directory Locations

 Cylc stores all suite files under the standard root location